 Study right to doctoral studies in Finland does not include scholarship or funding.

-Each applicant must have a minimum of two supervisors.
-Each supervisor must have at least PhD degree. ll supervisors must have a doctoral degree and the main supervisor must hold, at the minimum, the qualification of a docent or have a corresponding scientific qualification.
+- Each applicant must have a minimum of two supervisors.
+All supervisors must have a doctoral degree and the main supervisor must hold, at the minimum, the qualification of a docent or have a corresponding scientific qualification.
 At least one of the supervisors must be employed by the Faculty of Health Sciences of the University of Eastern Finland.
 All supervisors must give their written consent on the research plan.

 Following documents must be attached to the application:

-Copy of the basic university degree certificate and a transcript of earlier academic records.
-In case applicant’s MSc, or equivalent, degree is not completed the applicant should submit a transcript of academic records and a personal study plan for completing the remaining studies in the previous degree as well as state the estimated time of master’s graduation in the application form.
+- Copy of the basic university degree certificate and a transcript of earlier academic records.
+In case the applicant’s degree is not completed, the applicant should submit a transcript of academic records and a personal study plan for completing the remaining studies of that degree as well as state the estimated time of graduation in the application form.

 Processing of the application

 The faculty requests amendments to the study right application, if needed.
+All amendments (information/attachments) requested must be submitted within two weeks from the date of the amendment request on the StudyInfo.
+Incomplete applications will not be processed.
 The dean decides whether the right to pursue doctoral studies should be granted on the basis of a proposal made by the doctoral programme within approximately three months from submitting the application.
-When the right to study is granted, the faculty decides on any supplementary studies required, confirms the research topic, appoints the supervisors and approves the research plan.
+When the right to study is granted, the faculty decides on any supplementary studies required, confirms the research topic, appoints the supervisors, and approves the research plan.
 The faculty communicates its decision to the applicant, the supervisors, the Student and Learning Services and the doctoral programme.
 The applicant must confirm the study right in the Studyinfo portal within seven days from the decision being sent.
-Similarly, negative decisions and their justifications are communicated to the applicant, the supervisors and the doctoral programme.
+Similarly, negative decisions and their justifications are communicated to the applicant, the supervisors, and the doctoral programme.
 In addition, the applicant is provided with instructions on how to appeal the decision.

-When applying for doctoral degree studies, a research plan must be enclosed with the application.
-The student prepares the plan with his/her supervisors, and it must be approved by them.
+When applying for doctoral degree studies, a research plan must be attached to the application.
+The applicant prepares the plan with his/her supervisors, and it must be approved by them.
 The research plan must cover the entire licentiate thesis or doctoral dissertation.
-If the research topic and materials change substantially, a new plan must be made.
-If the changes are significant, approval must be sought from the faculty.
-The research plan is usually drafted in Finnish or English.
+The research plan is usually drafted in English.

-- Title of the research and the name and contact information of the postgraduate student
+- Title of the research and the name and contact information of the doctoral researcher

 - Background